smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Models/Common/LocalizedStringsModel.md

 Current version of this document is: 1.0.0 (as of 5th of March, 2024)

 - A representation of a fully localized property.
+- If no language-specific value is available for a particular language, the `x-default` value should be used.
+Otherwise, values for specific languages such as `en`, `de` and etc.

 ## Properties